Question from Kimberly: I have Two-Factor Authentication enabled on several of my accounts.

-The problem is I’m getting ready to buy a new phone in a few days and I’m afraid I’ll have problems when I try to log into Facebook after I switch phones.
+I’m getting ready to buy a new phone in a few days and I’m afraid I’ll have problems when I try to log into those accounts after I switch phones.

-What I’m asking is will enabling Two-Factor Authentication on my account cause me to get locked out Facebook when I replace my phone?
+What I’m asking is will having Two-Factor Authentication enabled on my accounts cause me to get locked out of them when I replace my phone?

-Rick’s answer: I understand your concern Kim, but you don’t really need to worry about getting locked out of your Facebook account when you switch to a new phone.
+Rick’s answer: I understand your concern Kimberly, but you don’t really need to worry about getting locked out of your online accounts when you switch to a new phone.

-What’s more, even if you lose your phone or it stops working for some reason, you’ll still be able to log to Facebook using your new phone after you replace the lost or non-working one.
+What’s more, even if you lose your phone or it stops working for some reason, you’ll still be able to log in to to your accounts using your new phone as long as it uses the same phone number as the old phone.